windsormorris/wm-website/site/index.md

 Where can you see us in 2024?
 ----------------------------

-Sunday 1st May, all day
-: Jack in the Green, Hastings

 Saturday 11th May, 11am - 4pm
 : _Home tour_, dancing in Windsor with our guests [Campden Morris](https://www.facebook.com/groups/1107987459245720/), [Seven Champions](https://www.facebook.com/groups/sevenchampionsfans/) and [Seven Sisters](https://www.facebook.com/sevensistersmolly/)
 :Tour details to be confirmed.